AndreHoarau/pands-project/README.md

 This is a classic data set used in statistics and machine learning.
 The data set is in a CSV (Comma seperated value) format

+Ideas: Andre to decsribe what petals and sepals are maybe include some images from web in Jupyter Notebook to give some context include images of the different types.

 References:
 https://www.angela1c.com/projects/iris_project/the-iris-dataset/
 https://archive.ics.uci.edu/dataset/53/iris